 This past summer Shirley and I decided to get out of the Florida heat and rent a home near the foothills of the Blue Ridge Mountains in North Carolina.
 We were there for 5 weeks.
 We worked our business from our laptop and cell phones a bit each day.
 But we still had plenty of time to hike, bike, kayak, go to concerts and immerse ourselves into the wonderful culture of the western Carolinas.

-If you never thought you could generate income online read How to Build a Business Online.
 To help you think about what types of online businesses you could start, visit our article What Business to Start?

 Make Money While You Sleep